 Beyond the box: Let It Slide

 Even without the use of expensive jigs, you can use dovetail bits to make other strong and attractive joints.
-For example, use a long dovetail slot (socket) inside a bookcase or entertainment center, then machine a long tail on each end of a shelf, as shown right.
+For example, use a long dovetail slot (socket) inside a bookcase or entertainment center, then machine a long tail on each end of a shelf, as shown below.
 The resulting joint, besides adding beauty to the case, also keeps the case sides from bowing.
 And, if you don't glue the shelf in place, you can remove or replace it at any time.

 Or, use a sliding dovetail joint instead of a stub tenon for making rail and stile panels, as shown below right You'll still want to glue the joint, but again, you won't need clamps for this assembly.
 Just be sure your panels are in place prior to gluing the frame.